 4) More water.
 Water is vital for transporting nutrients around the body, and it plays and important role in the production of energy once these nutrients get where they need to be.
 Even mild dehydration can leave us feeling tired, slow and even disorientated as our brain and muscle function begin to slow down.

 5) A supplement designed for energy.
 There are loads of great supplements and multivitamins designed for boosting energy levels.
 Natural ones are best as they are most easily absorbed into the body.
-Quest have a number of energy-boosting supplements including Energy B + C and Multi B.
+We have a number of energy-boosting supplements including Better You B12 and Quest Mega B.

 6) Get your iron levels checked.
 Fatigue can often be the result of low iron, particularly in women because iron is lost during menstrual periods.
-If you have low iron, try eating more red meat or take a gentle iron supplement!
+If you have low iron, try eating more red meat and if you're vegan or vegetarian then good plant sources of iron include lentils, chickpeas, tofu, cashew nuts, pumpkin seeds, kale, dried apricots and quinoa.
+If you are struggling to get more iron into your diet then you might want to take a gentle iron supplement!

 7) Gentle exercise.
 A day spent doing very little can leave you just as drained as a busy day because energy production slows down.
 Before, during or after work, try to get in some gentle exercise to kick-start energy production, get your blood pumping to your brain and stimulate the release of feel-good endorphins.
 This could be a brisk walk, some yoga or a dance around the kitchen.
 For people who already do a lot of exercise, try cutting back a little and see if this helps – you might just be overdoing things!

 8) More sleep.
 This seems obvious, but not getting enough sleep can, for obvious reasons, cause you to feel tired.
-Make sure to get between 7 and 9 hours sleep each night, and have a look at our article on how to sleep better using nature if you struggle to get a good night’s sleep.
+Make sure to get between 7 and 9 hours sleep each night, and have a look at our article on how to overcome stress for a better night's sleep if you struggle to get a good sleep.

 If you are really worried about your fatigue levels, then make an appointment to see your GP so they can rule out any underlying conditions.
 If not, making small changes to eat better, sleep more and be more active go a long way to reducing fatigue and boosting those energy levels!